Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

         make -j4 && make install

   After that you should have a portable install in ~/obs-studio-portable.
 Change to bin/64bit or bin/32bit and then simply run: ./obs

+# FreeBSD

+### FreeBSD Install Directions

+* Install OBS Studio:

+        pkg install obs-studio

+***

+### FreeBSD Build Directions
+* The easiest way to build OBS Studio from source is to use the [FreeBSD Ports](https://www.freebsd.org/doc/handbook/ports-using.html) and modify the `multimedia/obs-studio` port to suite your needs.

+* First you have to set up the ports infrastructure on your system.
+See the related chapter in the [FreeBSD Handbook](https://www.freebsd.org/doc/handbook/ports-using.html).

+* Once you've got your ports tree at `/usr/ports` you may edit the `multimedia/obs-studio` port to your liking.
+Then, you may build and install the port with:

+      cd /usr/ports/multimedia/obs-studio
+      make install clean